laisiri/coursera_test/README.md

         5. CSS Grouping Selector
     The grouping selector selects all HTML elements with the same style definitions.
 To group selectors, seperate each selector with comma(,).

+   2. CSS Combinators
+        Is combinator is something that explains the relationship between the selector.
+        There are four different combinators in CSS:

+        1. descendant selector (space) div p it's mean all p element that are desendants of div

+        2. child selector (>)
+        div > p it's mean all p element that are children of div.

+        3.adjacent sibling selector (+)
+        sibling element must have the same parent element,and "adjacent" means 'immediately following'.